 For optimization, Kr and Pc curves must be fitted with an analytical curve.
-Optimization with Corey (power law), modified Corey's model (modified power law), or LET function for Kr; Log(beta) model for Pc, and interpolations for both have been implemented.
+Optimization with Corey (power law), modified Corey's model (modified power law), or Kr LET function for Kr; Log(beta) or Pc LET model for Pc, and interpolations for both have been implemented.
 Optimization per points is also possible for Kr and Pc (see below).